kanidm/kanidm/kanidm_book/src/pam_and_nsswitch.md

 > **WARNING:** Modifications to PAM configuration *may* leave your system in a state
 > where you are unable to login or authenticate.
 You should always have a recovery
-> shell open while making changes (ie root), or have access to single-user mode
+> shell open while making changes (for example, root), or have access to single-user mode
 > at the machine's console.

-PAM (Pluggable Authentication Modules) is how a unix-like system allows users to authenticate and be authorised to start interactive sessions.
-This is configured through a stack of modules that are executed in order to evaluate the request.
-This is done through a series of steps where each module may request or reuse authentication token information.
+PAM (Pluggable Authentication Modules) is the mechanism a UNIX-like system uses to authenticate users, and to control access to some resources.
+This is configured through a stack of modules that are executed in order to evaluate the request, and then each module may request or reuse authentication token information.

-### Before you start
+### Before You Start

-You *should* backup your /etc/pam.d directory from its original state as you *may* change the PAM config in a way that will cause you to be unable to authenticate to your machine.
+You *should* backup your /etc/pam.d directory from its original state as you *may* change the PAM configuration in a way that will cause you to be unable to authenticate to your machine.

     cp -a /etc/pam.d /root/pam.d.backup